 I know you are going to LOVE these phonics tools.
 I purposefully read over the ELA standards for Common Core and for my state to include as many standards and terms as I could.

 You will get 31 charts and tools to use with your students.
-You can see this one is for Multiple Meaning words, color words and number words are behind it.
-Now every students, at home or across the room can see the same information easily.
+You can see this one is for Multiple Meaning words, color words, and number words are behind it.
+Now every student, at home or across the room can see the same information easily.

-One of my favorite is this collection of ask and show cards.
-These not only give students the terms and examples, but as a teacher you can ask questions… then the student can COVER the answer that is wrong and hold up the card to show the answer that is correct.
+One of my favorites is this collection of ask-and-show cards.
+These not only give students the terms and examples, but as a teacher, you can ask questions… then the student can COVER the answer that is wrong and hold up the card to show the answer that is correct.
 You get Yes and No, true and false, nouns and verbs, fact and opinion, and author and illustrator cards.
 SO MUCH FUN and so simple to use in many ways for learning.

 So many teachers LOVE the number and color system the Phonics Tools cards used so we continued it here.
 Because these tools will grow with your learner, you can differentiate with ease.

-The example above shoes the yellow (13) card for sounding out words.
+The example above shows the yellow (13) card for sounding out words.

 Teacher Tools to Match

 We knew you LOVED the teacher mat options, so we included those too.
 They are identical but BIGGER.
 You can laminate and use a binder ring to keep them together.
-You could also place in page protectors inside a binder and flip to what page you will using for phonics learning fun.
+You could also place page protectors inside a binder and flip to what page you will use for phonics learning fun.

 Check Out These Tools